heyitsraman/verilogbasics/5.14 ALU/README.md

-To implement working of an ALU(Arithmetical Logical Unit) in Verilog The operations performed alongwith the op-code numbers are mentioned below
+To implement working of an ALU(Arithmetical Logical Unit) in Verilog.
+The operations performed alongwith the op-code numbers are mentioned below
 1. ADD A and B
 2. ADD A and B and Carry in